dynamomobile/miniweather/README.md

 - `make build` build binary
 - `make install` (_build and_) upload to a device if connected
 - `make clean` clean directory

+Replace the network SSID and Password.
+Comment the `#error` line before building first time.